Skip to main content

 Anti-Semitism is a growing problem in society which, among other things, affects children and young people.
 The Government commissions the Swedish National Agency for Education to carry out a national study on anti-Semitism in the school system in order to identify which problems and needs exist.

 The Government commissions the Swedish National Agency for Education to carry out a national study on anti-Semitism with the aim of investigating children's, pupils' and staff's experiences of contemporary anti-Semitic expressions, incidents and attitudes in the school system.
 The assignment also includes that the authority must describe how the school system works to counter anti-Semitism.
 The Swedish National Agency for Education must also provide examples of initiatives that contribute or have contributed to countering anti-Semitism in the school system.
-The assignment is to be partially reported no later than December 2, 2024, and a final report must be submitted no later than December 1, 2025.
+The assignment is to be partially reported no later than December 2, 2024, and a final report will be submitted no later than December 1, 2025.

 For more information (in Swedish)